notaryproject/specifications/scenarios.md

 ## Non-Goals

 1. Notary v2 does not account for what the content represents or its lineage.
 Other efforts may attach additional content, and re-sign the super set of content to account for other scenarios.
-2. Backwards compatibiliyt with Notay v1
+2. Backwards compatibility with Notary v1

 ## Key Stake Holders & Contributors